cedar-policy/cedar/README.md

 If you'd like to see more details on what can be expressed as Cedar policies, see the [documentation](https://docs.cedarpolicy.com/what-is-cedar.html).

-If you'd like to see more examples on using Cedar, please see our examples repo [cedar-examples](https://github.com/cedar-policy/cedar-examples).

-Specifically the [Tiny Todo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo) example shows how to use Cedar policies in a simple HTTP API.
+Examples of how to use Cedar in an application are contained in the repository [cedar-examples](https://github.com/cedar-policy/cedar-examples).
+The most full-featured of these is [TinyTodo](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo), which is a simple task list management service whose users' requests, sent as HTTP messages, are authorized by Cedar.

 ## Documentation

-General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com).
+General documentation for Cedar is available at [docs.cedarpolicy.com](https://docs.cedarpolicy.com), with docs source code in the [cedar-policy/cedar-docs](https://github.com/cedar-policy/cedar-docs/) repository.

-Generated documentation for the latest version can be accessed [on docs.rs](https://docs.rs/cedar-policy).
+Generated documentation for the latest version of the Rust crates can be accessed [on docs.rs](https://docs.rs/cedar-policy).

 ## Building

 To build, simply run `cargo build`.

 ## Security